miguelgimenezgimenez/bi_assessment/README.md

 Since I have done the authentication using a cookie with a sessionId, to allow the renewal of the token, I have had to do a hacky hotfix to make the api work in swagger(this code is in the refresh token file ).

-Also i have commited the dotenv file so you can use the project without adding the variables.
+I have commited the dotenv on purpose file so you can use the project without adding the variables.

-## IMPROVEMENTS

-I believe that maybe I should have put the caching layer on the controllers, but this would have added more complexity to the app and don't have so much time.
-I didn't want to create one apiService method for each endpoint, since this tends to make the api service to have too much methdods, but I have created one method that calls 2 endpoints, I believe this could be improved, but like I said I dont have that much time ;).

 ## USAGE